 - You can serve on a jury, or be tried in a magistrates court and go to jail if you're found guilty of a criminal offence.

 - If you were adopted you can see your original birth certificate (and have your name added to the Adoption Contact Register).

 - You can get married without parental permission.

 - You can view, rent or buy an 18 rated film.

 - You can view, rent, or buy pornographic material that does not contravene UK obscenity laws.

 - You can place a bet in a betting shop/casino.

-- You can buy cigarettes, rolling tobacco and cigarette papers.
+- You can buy cigarettes, rolling tobacco, cigarette papers and also liqueur chocolates.

 - You can open your own bank account.